imbus/robotframework-debuglibrary/readme.md

         Debug
         # some else...

-The test case runs until it hit the line "Debug", which opens an interactive shell.
-Within the shell you can evaluate different expressions.
-On exit, it will continue right after `Debug` with the rest of the code.
+`Debug` keyword pauses the test execution and opens an interactive shell.
+Within the shell you can evaluate expressions, inspect the variables and keywords.
+See also the section [step debugging](#step-debugging).

 ### Irobot shell

-Another option is to open RobotFramework shell in standalone mode, to start, simply type `irobot`:
+Another option is to open an interactive shell in standalone mode.
+To start, type `irobot`:

 ![irobot](res\irobot.png)